Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Search Function** allows users to search for specific recipes using keywords.
 The search function targets the `“recipe_name”` and `“recipe_ingredients”` fields in each recipe.
 The search will return results based on the keyword inputted.

+- **About** (`about.html`) provides more detailed information on the purpose of the application and the different components involved.
+It also lists frequently asked questions in a collapsible menu.

 <span id="structure"></span>

 ## 4. Structure